-- Tickets: We will not have physical tickets for individual events this season.
-As you enter the venue, a member of staff will check you in.
-Season tickets will be posted out to those who purchase tickets three weeks or more in advance.
-Those purchased after that time can be collected at the first event you attend.
+- Tickets: We will not have physical tickets for events this season.
+As you enter the venue, a member of staff will check you in with the name the ticket was booked under.
 For events that are not sold out, tickets can be purchased at the venue (card only).
 Please see a member of staff upon arrival.

 Lecture Theatres 1 and 2 are fully accessible and fitted with a hearing loop.
 Wheelchair spaces are available at the back of the lecture theatre, and for those in a wheelchair, or those with mobility issues, access to the front of the lecture theatres is available via a stair lift.
 Please contact a member of staff upon your arrival if you wish to use the stair lift, or have queries about the hearing loop.

 Should you have any specific access needs we need to aware of, please contact firstname.lastname@example.org and we will do our best to accommodate you.

 Toilets (including disabled) are located on the floor below Lecture Theatre 1, which can be accessed by the stairs, or via the lift in the lobby.
 There are also disabled access and gender-neutral toilets toilets in the Hive.

 Getting to UEA and the Lecture Theatre Block

 UEA is a campus university located 3 miles from Norwich city centre.
 The full address for navigation systems and maps is University of East Anglia, Norwich Research Park, Norwich, Norfolk, NR4 7TJ.
 For further information about public transport, car parking and cycling to UEA, please visit the UEA website for full directions.